honeycombio/honeycomb-opentelemetry-go/README.md

 ## Where's most of the code?

-This package is a _layer_ on top of the core package, which you can find in our [fork of the opentelemetry-go-contrib repo](https://github.com/honeycombio/opentelemetry-go-contrib/tree/launcher/launcher).
-As such, it only contains Honeycomb-specific functionality.
+This package is a _layer_ on top of the core package, which you can find in [here](https://github.com/honeycombio/otel-launcher-go).
+As such, this package only contains Honeycomb-specific functionality.

-Our immediate goal is that our fork lives upstream in the opentelemetry-go-contrib project as a blessed, vendor-neutral way to get started.
+Our goal is that the launcher be donated to the [opentelemetry-go-contrib](https://github.com/open-telemetry/opentelemetry-go-contrib) project as a blessed, vendor-neutral way to get started.

 ## License